-One is that we confirm by the data that not only directed network but also undirected network is not random graph but scale free network.
-Second, We also discovered that the network has hierarchical structure.
-The third is the discovery of degree correlation.
+First, we found undirected network is scale free network.
+Second, We discovered the network has hierarchical structure.
+Third, discovery of degree correlation.

 As mentioned earlier, we believe that the study of actual network will lead to further research which reveals hidden relation between network structure and economy.
-We need information of actual network structure when we build models on network.
+We need information as to actual network structure when we build models on network.
 In many other areas of science, it was discovered that micro and macro properties are dependent on network structure.
 It depends on, for example, whether random network or scale free network, clustering coefficient and so on.
 We expect that similar relation will be discovered in Economics as well.
 In this sense, to study actual network and to provide information is very important.